 - Skylight Café at P Building

-- Fine Coffees at C Building
+- MUG Fine Coffees at C Building

 - Micro Café at R and N Building Lobbies

-- Micro Café at University Center 3 Lobby

 At the cafés, choices include grilled panini sandwiches, burgers, hot dogs, soups, deli sandwiches, salads, snacks and much more.
 Coffee, tea, juices, soft drinks and bottled beverages are served as well.
 Students, staff, and faculty can also take advantage of daily specials, all under \$5.
 Even if you aren't hungry, the Student Centers are a great place to surf the web, hang out with friends, or try your hand at pool, ping pong and make connections.